| Title: | Twang Causal Mediation Modeling via Weighting |

 Additional arguments. |

-for function input
+wgtmed for function input

 data("tMdat") ## tMdat is small simulated data set included in twangMediation for ## demonstrating the functions.
-See ?tMdat for details fit.es.max <- wgtmed(M ~ w1 + w2 + w3, data = tMdat, a_treatment = "A", y_outcome = "Y", total_effect_wts = tMdat$te.wgt, method = "ps", ps_n.trees=1500, ps_shrinkage=0.01, ps_stop.method=c("es.max") ) plot(fit.es.max)
+See ?tMdat for details fit.es.max <- wgtmed(M ~ w1 + w2 + w3, data = tMdat, a_treatment = "A", y_outcome = "Y", total_effect_wts = tMdat$te.wgt, method = "ps", ps_n.trees=1500, ps_shrinkage=0.01, ps_stop.method=c("es.max") ) plot(fit.es.max, plots="optimize") plot(fit.es.max, plots="boxplot") plot(fit.es.max, plots="asmd")data("tMdat") ## tMdat is small simulated data set included in twangMediation for ## demonstrating the functions.
+See ?tMdat for details fit.es.max <- wgtmed(M ~ w1 + w2 + w3, data = tMdat, a_treatment = "A", y_outcome = "Y", total_effect_wts = tMdat$te.wgt, method = "ps", ps_n.trees=1500, ps_shrinkage=0.01, ps_stop.method=c("es.max") ) plot(fit.es.max, plots="optimize") plot(fit.es.max, plots="boxplot") plot(fit.es.max, plots="asmd")

-classDefault print statement for mediation
+mediation classDefault print statement for mediation class

-## S3 method for class 'bal.table.mediation' print(x, ...)
+## S3 method for class 'bal.table.mediation' print(x, ...)## S3 method for class 'bal.table.mediation' print(x, ...)

 x |